Are You A Leader? (OR Do You Want To Be One?)

 Maybe it was a bit of ‘control freak’ nature.
 But after sometime I concluded that I don’t want to be manager first and doer second.
 I want to be a doer first and manager or leader second.

-Now Delegation is a skill we all need.
 Even the best doers can’t get everything done, no matter how amazing they are.

 And let’s face it there were things I really didn’t like doing that I was actually happy to delegate (like anything related to accounting or numbers etc.)